 Are these vendors helping you manage the economics of cyber risk, helping prioritize what matters most from the business perspective, conducting cost-benefit analysis?
 Or are they helping security operations sort through vulnerabilities and threats, without a clear tie to the business impact?
 Are they targeting security operations or risk management?

 These are fundamental questions that will help you separate vendors from one another.
-Just because third-party risk management, threat intelligence or vulnerability assessment vendors provide a “risk score” does not necessarily mean that you will be able to make sense of what matters the most from the business perspective.
-Some of these solutions are attractive because they promise a quick and seamless implementation, but you may still end up in the dark when it comes to understanding risk as you get volumes of alerts with little or no business context.
+Just because third-party risk management, threat intelligence or vulnerability assessment vendors provide a "risk score" does not necessarily mean that you will be able to make sense of what matters the most from the business perspective.
+Some of these solutions are attractive because they promise a quick and seamless implementation but you may still end up in the dark when it comes to understanding risk as you get volumes of alerts with little or no business context.
+Learn more: Read the Ultimate Buyers Guide to Understanding Cyber Risk Quantification by Jack Jones, creator of the FAIR model.